 Know what the most common threats to lowered retirement funds are.
 For example, there should be an emergency savings account at the ready to handle emergencies like home and auto repairs.

 Otherwise, you risk having to make an early withdrawal that will have unpleasant tax consequences that could actually cancel out your earnings.

 Assemble a blend of stocks and bonds that prevent market sell-offs from dispensing with savings while providing a chance of having high enough returns to maintain retirement purchasing power.

 Balance the mix according to your particular situation.
 This will depend upon factors like:

 - How large is the nest egg?
 The more funding available, the more likely you can afford stock investments

-- Appropriate risk will determine how much to put into savings.
+- The appropriate risk will determine how much to put into savings.
 For example, less aggressive risk will mean less money in stocks

 - Other resources to cover expenses, such as pensions or home equity.
 The higher these amounts are, the more that can be devoted to stocks